noew/nurp6015fall15/README.md

 - [ James et al. 5.2 ]

 Some examples of GLM models.
 More on using simulation for inferential uncertainty in regression models and for assessing model fit.

 Lab: Using R Presentation.
 Discussing group projects.
+Special issues with complex surveys (weights etc.).

 #### Week 14: TBA (e.g. Multilevel modeling 1)